ods-code/tr069acs/README_EN.md

 - Windows 10 or Windows 11
 - Direct Ethernet connection to the modem
 - Administrator privileges (for port 80 and raw socket access)
+- The installation of the npcap application is mandatory.
+If the npcap application is not installed, it will not work or open.
 ---

 Powered by **OnDiso**